-Roman Kogler, 18, is serving time in a juvenile detention center.
-He has already served half of his sentence, and could be released on probation, but his chances are poor: he doesn’t have family, and seems incapable of coping with society.
-After many failed attempts, Roman finds a probation job at the municipal morgue in Vienna.
-One day, Roman is faced with a dead woman who bears his family name.
-Even though it soon turns out that she is not his mother, Roman wonders about his past for the first time and starts looking for his mother. –Quinzaine des Réalisateurs
+Roman is serving time in a juvenile detention center.
+After half of his term, Roman is released on probation and, after many failed attempts, he finds a job at the morgue in Vienna.
+One day, Roman is faced with a dead woman who bears his family name, and he begins to wonder about his past.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 Un bon film, même s'il met un peu de temps à démarrer.
 On finit par s'attacher à ce jeune type qui essaie de s'en sortir en se confrontant au monde des pompes funèbres.
 Les personnages secondaires sont assez réussis.

 Solid debut directorial effort from actor Karl Markovics.
 Telling the tale of a young offender going through the parole process and getting a job as a mortuary attendant while he looks into finding his birth mother who gave him up at a young age.
 A film like this depends on the performances and novice Thomas Schubert connects as young Roman with his blank expressions that hides a glimmer of hope for his future.